Certainty Driven Consistency Loss on Multi-Teacher Networks for Semi-Supervised Learning: Our Approach

 The typical perturbation-based methods~\cite{lee2013pseudo,rasmus2015semi,laine2016temporal,tarvainen2017mean} use one single teacher to provide a prediction target for a student to learn from.
 In MT~\cite{tarvainen2017mean}, the teacher produced by the student also teaches the same student in terms of the consistency.
 This strongly coupled student-teacher can limit the capacity of the model, due to the high similarity between them.
 Aiming to improve the generated targets, we extend the single student-teacher framework to a mutually learning framework containing pairs of students and teachers.

-The key condition of mutual learning~\cite{2018deepmutual} to be successful is that, the model from different initialization can provide additional information about each data，these dark knowledge can actually help model to generalize better~\cite{2018deepmutual}.
+It has been shown that mutual learning between two models with different initialization can provide additional knowledge to each other, and hence improves performance for model distillation in fully supervised scenario~\cite{zhang2018deep}.
+The key condition of mutual learning~\cite{zhang2018deep} to be successful is that, the model from different initialization can provide additional information about each data.
 We introduce a mutual learning framework to decouple the students and teachers, by forming them in a closed circle (Fig.~\ref{fig:4view}).
 Assume we have a sequence of $n$ pairs of student-teacher.
 The $student_i$ produces an EMA model as $teacher_{i}$, which teaches the next $student_{i+1}$, and the last $teacher_{n}$ teaches the first $student_1$, forming a circle of a learning process.
 In this way, the teacher does not directly teach the student that generated it anymore, but teaches the next student in a circle manner.
+Since the feedback connection between a student model and its EMA-self (i.e. teacher) has to go through an intermediary (i.e. a circle), one can consider the EMA duration has been extended, encouraging the individual models to be diverse.
 To further avoid the models collapsing into each other, we apply different input augmentations randomly for all students/teachers.

 Note that, in order to prove the effectiveness of our circle-shape framework, we do not ensemble the multiple teacher models for the final evaluation.
 Instead, we only report the average performances of these models.